 Krewe du Vieux

-Following on the heels of Krewe du Vieux is krewedelusion at 7:15 p.m.
+Because of NOPD safety concerns, krewedelusion will not follow Krewe du Vieux this year but will instead roll on Sunday, February 5th at a time and on a route yet to be announced.
 While their theme is kept secret to parade day, it's slogan should tell you a lot: "The People Shall Rule – Until A Suitable Replacement Can Be Found."
-The king of the krewedelusion’s 12th parade is Tremé Brass Band leader, Benny Jones Sr., who will be escorted by members of the Black Men of Labor social and marching organization.
 The krewe's mission is "to save the Universe, beginning at its center, New Orleans."

 'Tit is a Cajun abbreviation for petite or small.
 This microkrewe, the city's first and only, parades with decorated minature shoebox floats.
 They even toss mini throws.
-Watch for it Sunday, February 13th at 4:30 p.m. in the Marigny.
+Watch for 'tit Rex Sunday, February 5th at 4:30 p.m. in the Marigny.